Wild Wales Walkabouts

 works very well, automatically taking place when your airplane touches down.

-The cost of the eight days and seven nights includes accommodations, all transportation, visits to the museums, all breakfasts, three dinners, one lunch, presentations and tips.
+The cost of the eight days and seven nights includes accommodations, all transportation, visits to the museums, all breakfasts, two dinners, one lunch, presentations and tips.

 You will be paying for four dinners, six lunches and any drinks.